-This is the second in a series of articles about the five habits you need to practice in order to live longer and live better.
+This is the second in a series of articles about the five habits you need to practice in order to live longer and live stronger.
 In addition to not smoking, there are four other habits that you can read about on our website.

 As we age, it becomes increasingly important to make exercise a priority.
 Even if it’s been a mainstay in your life, making time for exercise can be a difficult task at any age.
 And if you are just getting started with an exercise regimen, well, it’s even more daunting.

 But nothing that is worth while is easy, is it?
 And exercising regularly– moderate daily exercise– is one of the most essential components to prevent cognitive decline, frailty, and fight that plummeting metabolism, making it easier to maintain a healthy weight.
-In fact, exercising is imperative if you want to live longer and live better.
+In fact, exercising is imperative if you want to live longer and live stronger.

 What is moderate daily exercise?